Andreas John Ziegler

-Andreas John Ziegler (born April 14, 1999), better known under ring name A. J. Z., is an American professional wrestler and actor, currently wrestling for New Japan Pro-Wrestling and Control Your Narrative.
+Andreas John Ziegler (born April 14, 1999), better known by his ring name A. J. Z., is an American professional wrestler and actor, currently wrestling for TNA Wrestling and on the independent wrestling scene.

 Early life

-Ziegler began working out in his parent's basement at nine years old.
+Ziegler began working out in his parents' basement at nine years old.
 In 2010, he became a national freestyle skiing champion.
 He also won various bodybuilding titles as a teenager.
 In 2020, he graduated from Coastal Carolina University majoring in marketing.

 Professional wrestling career

 Training

 In 2019, Ziegler graduated from Firestar Pro Wrestling, under Labron Kozone.
-He wrestles under the name "The Golden Boy" A. J. Z..
-In 2019, he began working for Ohio Valley Wrestling.
+He wrestled under the name "The Golden Boy" A. J. Z. In 2019, he began working for Ohio Valley Wrestling.
 He performed for their live weekly television for two years.
 During his tenure at OVW, A. J. Z. feuded with many wrestlers including: Tony Gunn, Ryan Howe, Jay Bradley, and The Tate Twins.
 On October 22, 2019, he won the OVW Television Championship, and to this day is the final person to ever hold that title.
 His final match at OVW was against Jessie Godderz for the National Heavyweight Championship.

 Independent circuit

 A. J. Z. also wrestles for AAW, Northeast Wrestling, and various other promotions.
 Over the years A. J. Z. has had numerous matches with former WWE Superstar Enzo Amore.
-He also was in a six man tag team match against the returning Big Cass for Impact Wrestling Plus.
+He also was in a six-man tag team match against the returning Big Cass for Impact Wrestling Plus.

-NJPW and CYN (2021–present)
+NJPW, Ring of Honor, and return to OVW (2021–2025)

 In 2021, Ziegler began working for NJPW Strong (TV Series).
 He debuted against Rocky Romero in a losing attempt.
 That match was known as his first mainstream appearance.
 His next appearance was in a match against Clark Connors.
 His last known appearance was at NJPW Autumn Attack.
-Most recently, A. J. Z. has signed with Control Your Narrative (CYN).
+A. J. Z. signed with Control Your Narrative.
 A. J. Z. was a part of the first ever match, at the first ever CYN event, that was held in Orlando, Florida.

+On June 17, 2023, A. J. Z. debuted for ROH at the United Center in Chicago Illinois.
+He competed against the ROH six-man tag team champions the Mogul Embassy's Brian Cage, Kaun, and Toa Liona.
+They were managed by Prince Nana.

+On June 17, 2023, A.J.Z. appeared in an episode of Destination Polaris which also featured Braun Strowman.
+The two showed host Alexa Score how to wrestle.
+Destination Polaris airs nationally on television.

+Ziegler renamed himself "The Hunter" A.J.Z.
+Using this new persona, he has wrestled all over the United States and into Canada on the independent wrestling scene.
+In June of 2024, AJZ returned to OVW.
+He has aligned himself with Doug Basham and won the OVW Southern Tag Team Championship.
+AJZ and Basham won in the main event at one of OVW's biggest-ever shows on Saturday, August 31.
+OVW Fight Night took place at the Appalachian Wireless Arena in Pikeville, Kentucky.